-Are you looking to buy Tesla shares?
-Or are you anticipating a decline in the share price and would like to profit from this opportunity?
-In this guide, we will explore how you can profit from price movements in the share price of Tesla in either direction and provide you with a better understanding of the TSLA stock.
+In this guide, we will explore how to profit from price movements in the share price of Tesla in either direction and get a better understanding of the TSLA stock.

 Tesla (TSLA) is an American automotive and energy storage company, founded in 2003 by Martin Eberhard and Marc Tarpenning.
 The current headquarters is located in Austin, Texas.
 In 2020, the company had 70,757 full-time employees and their CEO is Elon Musk, who is also a major shareholder and the world's richest person.

 Tesla is primarily known for selling electric cars, but also produces solar panels, solar roof tiles and battery energy storage.

 Tesla currently has four car models on the market:

 While Tesla is famous for its electric cars, it is also active in the solar energy sector with its products Powerwall, Powerpack and Solar Roof.
 The company also built a complex called the "Tesla Gigafactory" in Nevada.
 It is producing electric motors and battery packs.
 According to the company, it is the highest-volume battery plant in the world.